Mgahinga National Park / Uganda/ Mgahinga Gorilla Tracking,

 endangered golden monkeys.

-is profuse and include, Ruwenzori turaco, Fiscal shrike, Crowned
+profuse and include, Ruwenzori turaco, Fiscal shrike, Crowned

 hornbill, Black kite, Augur Buzzards, Crowned Crane.

-Gorilla Tracking in
+Tracking in Mgahinga National Park

-is only one group of gorillas habituated for tourists in Mgahinga-The
+one group of gorillas habituated for tourists in Mgahinga-The

 Nyakagezi Group.
 It